 It is the intent of the transportation department to provide bus routes that serve the students of Lafourche Parish safely and efficiently.
-If you have a concern with anything related to school transportation, you should call the administrators of your child's school.
+If you have a concern with anything related to school transportation, you should call the school board's transportation department.
 This protocol will ensure an expedient response to your concern.